of Phi Eta Sigma

 Have a cumulative grade point average of 3.5 on a 4.0 scale

-Character: Raise $100 or more for philanthropic projects related to literacy
+Raise $100 or more for philanthropic projects related to literacy (Any time)

-Character: Volunteer 5 or more hours of service related to literacy
+Volunteer 5 or more hours of service related to literacy (Any time)

-Local chapter programming and events may count as one of your required qualifying programs.
+Local chapter programming and events may count for one of your required qualifying programs

 Once you have completed all the requirements to earn Member of Distinction status, you must fill out and submit an application to the National Office.